kseistrup/ip-mnemonics/README.md

 Generate a unique mnemonic for any IPv4 address.

-Inspired by Adam Gurno's writeup, [IP Mnemonics](http://gurno.com/adam/mne/), here are a set of Python scripts that let you convert to and from mnemonics:
+Inspired by @gurno's writeup, [IP Mnemonics](http://gurno.com/adam/mne/), here's a set of Python scripts that let you convert to and from mnemonics:

 ```sh
 $ ip2mne 127.0.0.1